samvera-deprecated/hydra/CONTRIBUTING.md

 * Please take the time to review the changes and get a sense of what is being changed.
 Things to consider:
   * Does the commit message explain what is going on?
   * Does the code changes have tests? _Not all changes need new tests, some changes are refactorings_
+  * Do all new methods, modules, and classes have comments?
+Do changed methods, modules, and classes have comments?
   * Does the commit contain more than it should?
 Are two separate concerns being addressed in one commit?
   * Did the Travis tests complete successfully?
 * If you are uncertain, bring other contributors into the conversation by creating a comment that includes their @username.